buendiadas/solidity-cron/README.md

 ## About

 The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.
-To simplify the problem, the current version only uses pre-defined expressions: `@hourly`, `@daily`, `@monthly`, `@yearly`.
-Eventually, the project will enable full state programability, with a cron like synthax.

 ## Motivation